Breast reduction

 - stiff shoulder

-- change of breast and nipple sensation
+- loss or change of nipple sensation and/or reaction to cold or touch

 - reduced ability to breastfeed